Skip to main content

 The New Member Recruitment Contest is set up to provide encouragement for CMAA chapters to increase, maintain and preserve their membership.
 This annual chapter contest awards grants to chapters (in size categories small, medium and large) that surpass, achieve or are closest to reaching their set membership recruitment goals.
 The goals are determined by taking the average number of each chapter’s new member total for the last five years and adding five percent.

 Chapter goals and contest standings are noted every month in Chapter Digest, including an updated list indicating each chapter’s progress toward its goal.
 The contest runs from January 1 to December 31 of the given year.
-Grant amounts are as follows: first place - $2,000; second place - $750; third place - $500.
-Additionally, every chapter that meets their goal is automatically entered in a drawing to win a $1,000 education grant from The Club Foundation.
-A winner in each size category is announced at the World Conference on Club Management.
+Grant amounts are as follows: first place—$2,000; second place—$750; third place—$500.
+Additionally, every chapter that meets their goal is automatically entered in a drawing to win a $1,000 education grant.
+All grants are funded by The Club Foundation.
+A winner in each size category is announced at the World Conference.

 Small Chapters